Best cameras for photos and videos 2024: From beginner to pro models

 After putting it through its paces in our hands-on Olympus OM-D E- M10 Mark IV review, we can happily recommend it as an excellent everyday-use camera.
 With a beginner-friendly interface and 16 in-camera filters, including HDR, Gentle Sepia and Instant Film, we think it offers the ideal balance of convenience, quality and style.

-Even though it easily fits in your pocket, this camera doesn't skimp on features.
-It's compact but packed with functionality.
-Unlike some smaller cameras that can be tricky to handle, this one is different.
-It feels sturdy, and the ergonomic design of the right-hand grip lets you use it comfortably with one hand.
+Despite its pocket-sized design, this camera is not lacking in features.
+It may be compact, but it's loaded with functionality.
+Unlike some smaller cameras that can be difficult and fiddly to handle, this one is an exception.
+It feels solid, and the ergonomic design of the right-hand grip makes it comfortable to use with one hand.

 The surprisingly large LCD screen is remarkable, with excellent clarity and resolution with over 1 million dots.
 All of the dials and menus are easy to navigate and feel intuitive, even when you're using it for the first time.